shahabrrad/vision_toolkit/README.md

 ### Shape from Shade
 A simple implementation of reconstructing shape from different shading.
 This implementation uses different integration methods that can be compared

+### Structure from Motion
+Implementation of the Tomasi and Kanade affine structure from the motion method with Carlo Tomasi’s 101-frame hotel sequence.